 Exposure: Full sun

-Direct sow where they are to grow 1-2 weeks after last frost.
-This would be mid to late April on the coast.
-You can try sowing some indoors in peat or coir pots 3-4 weeks before last frost, but they do not transplant well.
+Direct sow where they are to grow 1-2 weeks after the last frost date.
+Or try sowing some indoors in peat or coir pots 3-4 weeks before last frost, but they do not transplant well.
 If starting indoors, chip the seeds and soak them in warm water for 24 hours, and then provide a constant soil temperature of 21-30°C (70-85°F).
 The seeds should sprout in 5-21 days, but may be longer outdoors.
 Be patient.

 Sow seeds 5mm (¼”) deep.
 Space or thin to 30-45cm (12-18″) between plants.